enowars/enowars8-service-SCEAM/documentation/README.md

 ## Exploits and Fixes

 This service contains 3 Flagstores.
-All flagstores are saved as qr codes in images.
+All three flagstores deposit flags as qr codes in images.
 Retrieval is controlled by the account settings, which prevent flag leakage.

 ### Ownership Faking